You're now 32 weeks pregnant but what should you expect? Read week 32 of our week by week pregnancy guide to find out everything you need to know...

 32 weeks pregnant: Fetal development

-Your baby measures about 40cm, weighs 3lbs 8oz and will double in size between now and birth.
+Your baby measures about 40cm, weighs 3lbs 8oz (1.6kg).
+They will double in size between now and birth!
 Their brain is growing so fast that the over the next few weeks the circumference of their head will be increasing by around 2.5cm a week.

 All five senses are now working and they even have eyebrows and eyelashes.
 The hair on their head is still growing, as are tiny toe and finger nails (some babies are even born already needing them trimmed!)